Kirtney Franklyn

-Kirtney Franklyn (born 5 March 2005) is a Vincentian footballer who plays as a midfielder for SVGFF Premier Division club North Leeward Predators and the Saint Vincent and the Grenadines national team.
+Kirtney Franklyn (born 5 March 2005) is a Vincentian footballer who plays as a midfielder for Barbados Premier League club Britton's Hill United and the Saint Vincent and the Grenadines national team.
 A multi-sport athlete, he has also represented the nation internationally in cricket.

 Club career

 As a youth, Franklyn played a number of sports and had to choose to focus on football or cricket.
-He has played for North Leeward Predators FC of the SVGFF Premier Division since at least 2019.
+He had played for North Leeward Predators FC of the SVGFF Premier Division since at least 2019.
 In 2025, he was a member of the Predators squad that won the Premier League championship.

 As a student at the St. Vincent and the Grenadines Community College, he was named the school's Most Promising Athlete in 2022.
 The following year, he was given the top honour, the Sports Personality of the Year Award, at the college's award ceremony.

+For the 2026 season, Franklyn moved to Britton's Hill United FC of the Barbados Premier League.
+Early in the season, he scored a hat-trick in a 3–2 victory over Wotton FC.
+He later lead the offense in a 3–1 victory over Ellerton FC on matchday nine which saw Britton's Hill temporarily move to the top of the league table.
+On 17 May 2026, he scored seven goals in a league match against Wotton FC to raise his goal tally to eighteen at the top of the league's scoring charts.
+He finished the season as the league's Golden Boot winner, three goals ahead of Ellerton FC captain Shakille Belle who scored fifteen goals on the season.

 International career

 Franklyn represented Saint Vincent and the Grenadines in football at the youth level.
 In October 2021, he was included in the provisional squad to compete in 2022 CONCACAF U-20 Championship qualifying.
 He was called up to the squad again in 2024 for 2024 CONCACAF U-20 Championship qualifying.
 During the latter campaign, Franklyn served as the team captain and scored goals against Trinidad and Tobago and Dominica.
 Saint Vincent and the Grenadines finished third in Group D, failing to qualify for the final tournament.

 Franklyn made his senior international debut on 2 May 2024 in a friendly against Dominica.
 He scored his first senior international goal, the game-winner, in a friendly against Saint Kitts and Nevis on 20 May 2025 in preparation for upcoming 2026 FIFA World Cup qualifiers.